 Package rates start at $89/adult, and $20/child.
 This includes a lot — admission to all activities and equipment, lunch, dinner, snacks, bottled water, beer tasting or first wine/beer for adults, and a guide.
 And it all makes for an amazing adventure for the whole family.

 [2020 Update: Purse State Park is now known as the Purse area within the Nanjemoy Wildlife Management Area in Charles County, MD.
 And since this post was first published in August 2015, it has grown greatly in popularity and is not quite the special find it once was.
-The small parking lot is now often full, cars are parked down the side of the road near the trailhead that leads to the beach, and many more people fill up the narrow stretch of sand along the river.
+The small parking lot is now often full on weekends, with cars are parked down the side of the road near the trailhead that leads to the beach, and many more people fill up the narrow stretch of sand along the river.
 It may not be a bad idea to check out some alternative places to find fossils around the area.]

 You’ve got to love when a recommendation for a great adventure comes straight from an expert.
 I also appreciate when friends think of KFDC upon finding out about cool places to explore.
 Those two things combined are exactly what what brought us to Purse State Park (now the Purse Area of the Nanjemoy WMA) in Charles County, MD, a couple of weeks ago.